Profound at a glance

 Data and Methodology

-This analysis is based on a Blastra presence agent scan run on April 20, 2026.
-We assessed Profound's presence across 18 software directories and review sites using automated agents that search for, browse, and verify product listings.
+This analysis was run on April 20, 2026.
+We assessed Profound's presence across 18 software directories and review sites.
 Review counts, ratings, and claim status are point-in-time snapshots.

 A note on the Semrush comparison.
 Profound and Conductor each have a single product listed on G2 and across the other directories in the scan.
 Semrush has eight products on G2 alone.
 The ratings and review counts shown for Semrush above reflect Semrush's core product only (the flagship "Semrush" listing), not the combined footprint of the entire product line.
 A fair head-to-head on Semrush's total AEO/SEO presence would also include Semrush AI Toolkit, Semrush Local, Semrush Enterprise, and the rest of the portfolio.